22 Brown Types of Caterpillars

 One of the most unique brown types of caterpillars is the unicorn moth caterpillar.

-This type of caterpillar has a distinct horn-like projection on its head, which makes it stand out from other caterpillars.
+This type of caterpillar has a distinct horn-like projection on its head, which distinguishes it from other caterpillars.

 The unicorn moth caterpillar has a brown body with pale yellow stripes along its back.
 It feeds on various plants and is commonly found in gardens and wooded areas.